phytec/meta-swid-5/README.md

 Build
 -----
-Follow the steps bellow to build the BSP with ADIN1300 support.
+Follow the steps bellow to build the BSP.

 1. Create an empty folder to build the BSP in. host$ mkdir ~/yocto